meffmadd/pandas-visual-analysis/README.rst

     )

 Here, two scatter plots will share the first row while the second row only contains a parallel coordinates plot.
-In order to see all the possible options you can the ``widgets`` method of ``VisualAnalysis``.
+In order to see all the possible options you can call the ``widgets`` class-method of ``VisualAnalysis``.

 .. code-block:: python

     VisualAnalysis.widgets()

-This outputs the following list of plots:
+This outputs the following list of possible plots:

 .. code-block:: python